Should Dads And Daughters Wrestle? Hell Yes.

 In my research on roughhousing, I’ve heard a number of repeated themes from experts about its benefit.
 Here are seven very good reasons to roughhouse.

 - Ethics.
-You’re a big strong dude.
-Your kid’s mind has been blown by seeing you lift, open and move things that are unimaginable to them.
+You’re a big, strong dude.
+Your kid’s mind has been blown by seeing you lift, open, and move things that are unimaginable to them.
 So as you wrestle and play, holding back the full force of your strength, they begin to understand what it means to play in an ethical, controlled way.
 Instead of just running people over for the fun of it.

 - Social And Emotional Intelligence.
-Not only does your kid have to figure out how they’re going to take you down, they have to read you for your next move and decide how to react.
+Not only does your kid have to figure out how they’re going to take you down, but they also have to read you for your next move and decide how to react.
 They’re looking at your body language and face to get the clues.
 They’re also seeing how they fit into the game.
 This is basically everyday at the office for you.